adrbmdns/genome-assembly/notebook.md

 Dorado basecalling is faster when using Pod5 files.
 [6]

+## Learn package NanoPlot

+What are the results look like?
+Maybe need to read the documentation.

 ## What are simplex reads and duplex reads?

+## What is `dorado duplex`?

 ## How does de novo genome assembly works?
 The theory.

 ## References